 Please note HGHI’s application instructions to ensure you meet all the requirements.
 The intern selected for this internship will have the benefits and obligations of an intern in both of programs.

-Founded in 1992, NASTAD (National Alliance of State & Territorial AIDS Directors, www.nastad.org) is a non-profit association that represents public health officials who administer HIV and hepatitis health care, prevention, education, and supportive service programs funded by state and federal governments in all 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the U.S. Pacific Islands.
+Founded in 1992, NASTAD (National Alliance of State & Territorial AIDS Directors) is a non-profit association that represents public health officials who administer HIV and hepatitis health care, prevention, education, and supportive service programs funded by state and federal governments in all 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and the U.S. Pacific Islands.
 NASTAD also supports partner governments in Africa, the Central America region, and the Caribbean region.
 As a national leader in health department mobilization, NASTAD encourages the use of applied scientific knowledge and community engagement as a method of reducing the incidence of HIV and hepatitis infections in the U.S., its territories, and around the world.
-Each of NASTAD’s six programmatic teams—Health Care Access, Health Systems Integration, Policy & Legislative Affairs, Hepatitis, Health Equity & Prevention, and Global—interpret and influence policies, conduct trainings, offer technical assistance, and people living with HIV and hepatitis.
+Each of NASTAD’s six programmatic teams—Health Care Access, Health Systems Integration, Policy & Legislative Affairs, Hepatitis, Health Equity & Prevention, and Global—interpret and influence policies, conduct trainings, offer technical assistance, and provide advocacy mobilization for U.S. health departments and ministries of health around the world to improve health outcomes for people living with HIV and hepatitis.

 The Intern will assist NASTAD’s Health Care Access team to analyze data related to:

 1. National ADAP Monitoring Project: assist in the development of an annual, online survey of all AIDS Drug Assistance Programs (ADAPs), including participation in survey design.